DIYBigData/personal-compute-cluster/spark-on-docker-swarm/README.md

 # Deploy Stand Alone Spark Cluster on Docker Swarm

 This project brings up a simple Apache Spark stand alone cluster in a Docker swarm.
 It will also launch and make available a Jupyter PySpark notebook that is connected to the Spark cluster.
+The cluster has [`matplotlib`](https://matplotlib.org) and [`pandas`](https://pandas.pydata.org) preinstalled for you PySpark on Jupyter joys.

 ## Usage
 First, edit the following items as needed for your swarm: